giild/menuexample/README.md

 ### Useful VSCode extension for React

-I recommend installing es7 React/Redux plugin, if you are use VSCode.
+I recommend installing es7 React/Redux plugin for VSCode.

+1. click on the extension icon on the left

+2. in the search box enter "dsznajder" to find the plugin by the author

+3. select the plugin and click install

 ### Manual Install